grim-kalman/readme-chess/README.md

 # Readme Chess

 Readme Chess is a Java-based web application built with Spring Boot and Maven, deployed on Azure.
-The application allows users to play a game of chess, with the game state being updated and displayed in the profile README on GitHub.
+The application allows users to play a game of chess, directly in the profile README on GitHub.

 ## How It Works

-1. When a user makes a move or selects a square on the chess board, the corresponding endpoint in the Controller.java is triggered.
+1. When a user makes a move or selects a square on the chess board, the corresponding endpoint in the `Controller` class is triggered.
-2. The ChessService processes the move, updates the game state, and recalculates the best move for the computer player using the Stockfish chess engine.
+2. The `ChessService` processes the move, updates the game state, and responds with the best move for the computer player using the Stockfish chess engine, through UCI commands.
-3. The updated game state is then pushed to the my GitHub profile README file using the GitHub API.
+3. The updated game state is then pushed to my GitHub profile README file using the GitHub API.
 4. Lastly, the user is redirected back to the GitHub profile page to see the updated chess board.

 ## Future Improvements